OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### File Extensions

-URLs may include file extensions, which can also help to identify the web platform or technology.
+URLs may include file extensions that can also help identify the web platform or technology.

 For example, the OWASP wiki used PHP: